 - Connecting an iPad to your MacPractice Server

 - Granting Database Access

 The Apps are currently designed to be specifically compatible with a particular Build of MacPractice.
-The below list will tell you what app versions you'll need to be compatible with your current MacPractice Build.
+The list below will tell you what apps you'll need that are compatible with your current MacPractice Build.
 Keep in mind that if you update your MacPractice Build, you may need to re-download the correct version of your Apps in order to continue using them.

 You can check what Build of MacPractice you're currently running by navigating to the MacPractice Menu in the software and clicking the "About MacPractice" option: